costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 ```

 Our data sources can have different layouts and some necessary adjustments may be required.
-In our case, we remove the first column, `V1`, and we fix the `date` column which currently is read as a string (among others, converting the numbers from a character string to a `numeric` may also be required for other `.csv` files).
+In our case, we remove the first index column, `V1`, and we fix the `date` column which currently is read as a string.
+Among others, converting the numbers from a character string to a `numeric` may also be required for other `.csv` files.
 Of course, we could do the `date` conversion using the appropriate `fread()` option `colClasses` and drop the first column using the `drop` option.
 In the rest of the document I skip such trivial details.
 ```r
 DT[, c('V1', 'date') := .(NULL, as.Date(date))]
 ```

-Now we have the following `DT` and we are ready to start our analysis!
+Now we have the following `DT`
 ```r
 str(DT)
 # Classes ‘data.table’ and 'data.frame':  1200 obs. of  3 variables: